dusk-network/plonk/docs/notes-KZG10.md

 PLONK can be constructed with different commitment schemes and does not requre solely homomorphic commitments.
-However, this library has only homomorphic commitment schemes as they are intelligble for users and have many useful properties.

-In addition to the code complexity issue, described immediately above, there is
+However, this library implemnts only homomorphic commitments for two reasons.
+One is their useful properties when given encrypted values, and the second is the requirements of the linearisation technique in
+PLONK.

-another reason for choosing a commitment scheme with homomorphism.
-PLONK makes use of the linearisation technique, originally conceived in the SONIC [paper][sonic_paper].
+PLONK makes use of the linearisation technique, originally conceived in the SONIC [paper] [sonic_paper].
 This technique requires the the commitment scheme to be homomorphic.
 The use of this lineariser in the PLONK protocol prevents us from being able to use merkle tree like techniques, such as the [FRI][fri_paper] protocol.